Chad Hurley Net Worth

 He is a minority owner of the NBA's Golden State Warriors and MLS' Los Angeles Football Club.

 In 2000 Chad married Kathy Clark.
+They divorced in 2014.
 Kathy's father Jim Clark is the billionaire tech investor behind companies like Silicon Graphics, WebMD and Netscape.
 Jim's wife (his fourth marriage) is Australian model Kristy Hinze.
-Chad is three years older than Kristy… who is technically his mother-in-law.
+Chad is three years older than Kristy… who was technically his mother-in-law during the marriage.

 In 2013 Chad and Kathy paid an undisclosed amount for a 10-acre property in the Silicon Valley town of Woodside, Ca. They sold this property in January 2019 for $14.25 million.